Physical Yukawa Couplings in Heterotic String Compactifications: Physical Yukawa couplings via the Kodaira--Spencer map

 From the results of~\cite{tian:1987, todorov:1989}, the $\langle-,-\rangle_{\mathrm{WP}}$ is shown to be a K\"ahler metric with the local K\"ahler potential given by the canonical intersection pairing on $H^{n,0}_{\overline{\partial}}(X)$.
 We shall show that such identification can also be computed with arbitrary representatives without application of harmonic projections.
 In particular, let $\Omega(t)$ be a holomorphic $n$-form on the total space which is smoothly varying with respect to the deformation parameter $t\in B$ of the polarized complex analytic family $(\mathcal{X}, B,\varpi)$ and restricts to a non-zero holomorphic $(n,0)$ form $\Omega_t \in H^{n,0}_{\overline{\partial}}(X_t)$ on each fibre.
 Then one has the following decomposition:

-where $\phi \in H^1(T_X)$ is a representative of Kodaira--Spencer class.
+where $\phi \in H^1(T_X)$ is a representative of the Kodaira--Spencer class.
 The arguments of~\cite{tian:1987, todorov:1989, nannicini:1986} apply the harmonic projection to $\phi$ to show that $\Omega'$ is holomorphic.
-Since the general numerical methods that we consider do not compute harmonic representatives, we show that the result holds true for arbitrary choice of the representatives, when $\Omega'$ is not necessarily holomorphic. \begin{thm} The identification of $\langle -, -\rangle_{\mathrm{WP}}$ with the K\"ahler metric using~\eqref{eq:domegaDecomposition} is true for an arbitrary choice of representatives of the Kodaira--Spencer class. \end{thm} \pf{ Let $(-,-)$ denote the intersection pairing on $H^{p,q}_{\overline{\partial}}(X)$ with $p+q=n$: Then, without loss of generality, we shall show that:
+Since the general numerical methods that we consider do not compute harmonic representatives, we show that the result holds true for an arbitrary choice of the representatives, when the $(n,0)$ part $\Omega'$ of the variation in the canonical holomorphic form is not necessarily holomorphic. \begin{thm} The identification of $\langle -, -\rangle_{\mathrm{WP}}$ with the K\"ahler metric using~\eqref{eq:domegaDecomposition} is true for an arbitrary choice of representatives of the Kodaira--Spencer class. \end{thm} \pf{ Let $(-,-)$ denote the intersection pairing on $H^{p,q}_{\overline{\partial}}(X)$ with $p+q=n$: Then, without loss of generality, we shall show that:

 where the decomposition~\eqref{eq:domegaDecomposition} is arbitrary and $a\in T_0B$ such that $\rho(a) = [\phi]$.
 This implies that the terms in~\eqref{eq:WP_and_domega} due to the $\Gamma(X, \Omega^{n,0})$ component of the decomposition~\eqref{eq:domegaDecomposition} are not necessarily zero.
 Recall that closure is a topological condition; we have: $d\Omega_t = 0$ for all $t$, which implies: